verifyica-team/verifyica/CONFIGURATION.md

 The configuration values...

-- `verifyica.engine.class.throttle`
+- `verifyica.engine.class.state.machine.throttle`
-- `verifyica.engine.argument.throttle`
+- `verifyica.engine.argument.state.machine.throttle`
-- `verifyica.engine.argument.test.throttle`
+- `verifyica.engine.argument.test.state.machine.throttle`

 ... can be defined to throttle the execution of the engine's state machines.